The Ultimate 4 Days in Lake Como Itinerary

 The menu consists of a spread of Italian delights, including bruschetta, a selection of pasta, and pizzas made with fresh local produce.
 You can accompany your meal with a classic Aperol Spritz, or you can try their version, the Molo Spritz.

-Bar Il Molo is only a short five-minute walk from Villa Monastero, so you won’t have to go far for your first taste of the Italian cuisine on your 4 day Lake Como itinerary.
+Bar Il Molo is only a short five-minute walk from Villa Monastero, so you won’t have to go far for your first taste of Italian cuisine on your 4 day Lake Como itinerary.

 Chiesa San Giorgio